-The International Cleantech Network (ICN) is an exclusive network of 12 clusters from world’s leading cleantech regions: Europe, North America and South Africa.
+The International Cleantech Network (ICN) is an exclusive network of 13 clusters from the world’s leading cleantech regions: Europe, North America and South Africa.
 ICN is based on a triple helix approach i.e. cooperation between companies, universities and research institutions and public authorities.

 The objective of ICN is three-fold: